 He was suspended in 2016 after accusing Jewish MP Ruth Smeeth of collaborating with the Daily Telegraph.

-His verbal abuse of the MP, at the June launch event of Shami Chakrabarti’s report into Jew-hatred in Labour, caused outrage among moderate party members and the Jewish community.
+His challenging of the MP, at the June launch event of Shami Chakrabarti’s report into Jew-hatred in Labour, caused outrage among moderate party members and the Jewish community.

 The Jewish Labour Movement complained to Jeremy Corbyn on Wednesday that disciplinary cases were taking too long to be concluded.